United Front for the Liberation of Oppressed Races

 FULRO built its strength mainly by recruiting Montagnard CIDGs (mostly Rhade, Jarai, and Koho).
-Due to high-profile proximity and involvement of United States Special Forces (Green Berets) personnel with the Montagnard CIDGs and FULRO, South Vietnamese and later Socialist Republic of Vietnam governments deemed the FULRO to be a subversive movement used by the CIA to interfere with Vietnamese sovereignty.
-Official American policy was however opposition to FULRO and not to jeopardize its allied relation with the South Vietnamese government, and in 1965 MACV General Westmoreland issued an instruction to order that US soldiers "should avoid all contacts with FULRO."
+Due to the high-profile proximity and involvement of the United States Special Forces with the Montagnard CIDGs and FULRO, South Vietnamese and later Socialist Republic of Vietnam governments saw FULRO as a subversive movement used by the CIA to interfere with Vietnamese sovereignty.
+However, official American policy was in opposition to FULRO so as not to jeopardize its relationship with the South Vietnamese government, and in 1965 U.S. Army General William Westmoreland of the MACV issued an instruction to US soldiers ordering that they "should avoid all contacts with FULRO."

 Historical origins of FULRO

 For centuries, Vietnamese rulers had expanded their domains southward, conquering Khmer and Cham territory as part of the Nam tiến (March to the South) and then colonizing it militarily under the đồn điền (plantation) system.
 The last Champa kingdom was annexed by Imperial Vietnam in 1832.

-The French colonial regime for its part also contributed to separatist movements among the Cham and Khmer by supporting the Islamization of Cham communities as a counterweight to the largely Buddhist Vietnamese and transferring a number of Khmer Krom provinces from Cambodia to its colony in Vietnam in 1949.
+The French colonial regime ended up contributing to separatist movements among the Cham and Khmer by supporting the Islamization of Cham communities as a counterweight to the largely Buddhist Vietnamese, and by transferring a number of Khmer Krom provinces from Cambodia to its colony in Vietnam in 1949.

-The South Vietnamese government that succeeded the French required Khmer Krom people to change their names to Vietnamese sounding names in order to go to school or apply for a job, then forced students to speak only in Vietnamese, and instituted a land reform policy that settled Vietnamese on Khmer Krom land.
+The South Vietnamese government that succeeded the French required Khmer Krom people to change their names to Vietnamese-sounding names in order to go to school or apply for a job, then forced students to speak only in Vietnamese, and instituted a land reform policy that settled Vietnamese on Khmer Krom land.

 These measures led to the creation of several separatist groups, including the republican "Free Khmer", or Khmer Serei, movement founded by Dr. Son Ngoc Thanh in 1958, and the Kaingsaing Sar, or Khmer White Scarves movement, a semi-mystic, semi-military group, founded in 1959 by a monk, Samouk Seng.
 Prince Norodom Sihanouk of Cambodia supported the White Scarves movement as a counterbalance to the Khmer Serei.
 The Front for the Liberation of the Kampuchea-Krom, or the FLKK, absorbed the Kaingsaing Sar.
 The Les Kosem-led "Champa Liberation Front" was founded in Phnom Penh in 1960.